weber21w/UzeSID/README.md

 Compatibility can depend on:

-* The 6502 instructions used by the player
+* The CPU instructions used by the player
-* Whether the song uses VBI or CIA timing
+* VBI or CIA timing
-* The expected PAL or NTSC clock
+* PAL or NTSC clock expectations
-* Unsupported hardware dependencies
 * Unsupported illegal CPU instructions
-* The amount of available SPI RAM
+* Dependencies on unimplemented C64 hardware
-* The size and duration of the generated register stream
+* The selected subtune duration

-Songs included in the embedded database are pre-converted during the build and do not require the original `.SID` file to remain on the SD card.
+* Available SPI RAM
+* Generated register-stream size
+* The number of ordered SID writes produced in one replay tick

+RSID operating-system behavior is not supported.

+## Current Limits

+* Loose `.SID` scanning is limited to the SD-card root.
+* Browser names use fixed 32-byte records.
+* The merged browser supports up to 63 entries.
+* A 128 KiB SPI RAM module leaves approximately 63,488 bytes for one register stream.
+* SID synthesis is optimized for the ATmega644 rather than cycle-exact.
+* Some optional Uzebox kernel features are disabled to preserve flash, SRAM, and CPU time.
+* Runtime database writes cannot extend the `.uze` file.
+* The default generated database is large because writable capacity is preallocated.

 ## Notes

-UzeSID operates near the ATmega644 flash, SRAM, and CPU limits.
-Some optional Uzebox kernel features are disabled to preserve enough resources for SID playback, filesystem access, expansion RAM, caching, and the user interface.
+UzeSID operates close to the ATmega644 flash, SRAM, and CPU limits.

+Native 15.72 kHz synthesis is now the recommended and default build.
+The optimized native path has been tested with register-heavy, pitch-heavy, and noise-heavy music while maintaining full-speed playback and smooth interface updates.

-The native 15.72 kHz build is experimental.
-The standard interpolated build remains the recommended compatibility option.
+The 7.86 kHz interpolated build remains available when additional CPU margin is preferred.